Sarisbury

 Sarisbury is a village to the west of Park Gate within the borough of Fareham, Hampshire, in the south of England.
 Its focal point is Sarisbury Green (the two names are interchangeable) and the parish church of St Paul, formerly part of Titchfield parish.
 In previous times it was a rural locality dependent on fruit growing.
 At the 2011 Census the population of the ward was 7,385.
 Nearby villages include Bursledon, Hamble-le-Rice and Swanwick.

 History

-In 1837, Sarisbury, formerly in Titchfield ecclesiastical parish, became a parish in its own right.
-In 1894, Sarisbury with Swanwick was made a civil parish.
+In 1837, Sarisbury, formerly in Titchfield ecclesiastical parish.
 However, in 1868, Sarisbury was still being described as a chapelry in the parish of Titchfield, so the establishment date of the parish is unclear.
+On 30 September 1894 Sarisbury became a separate civil parish, on 1 April 1932 the parish was abolished and merged with Fareham, part also went to form Curbridge.
+In 1931 the parish had a population of 4338.
+It is now in the unparished area of Fareham.

 Sarisbury Green originated as a tongue of land at the extremity of Titchfield Common which was left when the rest was enclosed.

 The surrounding area used to be the main provider of strawberries to the whole of the UK.
 Additionally there used to be apple orchards along the side of the main road through the village, Bridge Road.

 The radiobiologist Tikvah Alper died in Sarisbury in 1995.